RobertRs-coder/AdvancedDragonBall/README.md

 #  DragonBall Advanced App

+## Summary
-In this project, I try to learn Hilt
+In this project, I try to create an app to consumes from DragonBall API with local data cahed with ROOm database and using dependency injection with Hilt.

-This is the dependency diagram:
+## Key concepts
++ SOLID
++ Clean Architecture
++ Dependency Injection
++ ROOM
++ Hilt

+## Dependency diagram
 ![dependency_diagram](./docs/AdvancedDragonBallDependencyFrameworkHiltDiagram.drawio.png)